 Give Feedback Frequently

-We recommend companies provide feedback more frequently, not restrict it to scheduled reviews once in six months or annually.
+We recommend companies provide feedback more frequently, not restrict it to scheduled reviews once every six months or annually.
 There should be informal assessments as well as suggestions all through the year.
 This allows the company to note an area a staff member needs to improve before the formal review.

 Also, ensure you give feedback to the high performers in your company.
-Let them know they’re spot-on, so they don’t relent or think they’re not doing well.
+Let them know they’re spot-on so they don’t relent or think they’re not doing well.
 Simple praise and encouraging remarks can boost their morale and make them feel like they’re an asset to the organization.

 Employee Performance Review Templates

 There are three significant categories of performance review templates:

 - General performance review templates